-ERIC SCHNEIDER ORGAN QUARTET
+ERIC SCHNEIDER TRIO

 "Schneider represents the true spirit of jazz; walking in the footsteps of the giants while expressing a vision that is entirely his own."

 Eric Schneider’s musical adventures began early.
 Born and raised in the Chicago area, he was able to play melodies on the piano at age three.
 His formal studies started on piano at six.
 By age eight, his tendency to try to “improve” the music inspired his teacher to give him a boogie-woogie book, which resulted in his earliest experiments in composition and improvisation.

 Clarinet lessons started a couple years later and by age fifteen he’d taken up the sax.
 Hearing Charlie Parker turned his musical life completely around, and he heeded the call.
 He dropped piano lessons, neglected the clarinet and started a passionate relationship with the alto saxophone.